frankframework/frank-manual/docs/source/advancedDevelopment/authorization/httpInterfaces.rst

 HTTP Interfaces
 ===============

-In the previous subsections, authorization was configured to protect the Frank!Console and Ladybug.
-The third interface that can be protected was mentioned already in :ref:`advancedDevelopmentAuthorization`: HTTP interfaces.
+In the previous subsections, authorization was configured to protect the Frank!Console including Ladybug.
+The second interface that can be protected was mentioned already in :ref:`advancedDevelopmentAuthorization`: HTTP interfaces.
 Actually, there are different HTTP interfaces that are protected separately.
 See the table below:

 .. list-table:: Overview of HTTP interfaces
    :header-rows: 1